AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ## Mapping set syntax

-A mapping set is comprised of an ID, name, input schema, output schema, and a list of all of its associated mappings.
+A mapping set is comprised of an ID, name, input schema, output schema, and a list of associated mappings.

 The following JSON is an example of a typical mapping set: